tyler-technologies-oss/forge-design-system/blog/2024-04-02-forge-3-coming-soon/index.md

 company to try to align on a design system to improve our consistency and cohesiveness across products.
 It worked, it had its shortcomings, but it was a great step in the right direction and served as a learning experience for everyone.

-:::info
+:::info Goodbye TCW...
 We are planning to officially sunset TCW when Forge 3.0 is released.

+While TCW has been deprecated for quite some time, this won't be immediate...
-This won't be immediate, but we'll announce a timeline to allow for this transition.
+We'll announce a plan and timeline to allow for this transition, and we're always available to assist teams that have questions/concerns about the upgrade process.
 :::

 ### Forge 2.x